-- 1. Select Add RESTful Collector. - 2.
-Enter a Name, and select the FortiCare RESTful service configured earlier from the Service dropdown menu.
-This will automatically fill the URL field. - 3.
-For the Parameters field, select Add Variable. - 4.
-A tree of system defined and user defined options are available.
-Assign the digit collector configured earlier, as shown.
+- 1. Click Add RESTful Collector.

+- 2. Enter a Name.

+- 3. In Service, select the FortiCare RESTful service configured earlier.
+This action automatically fills in the URL field.

+- 4. In Parameters, click Add Variable.

+A tree with the system defined and user defined options is available.

+5. Assign the digit collector configured earlier, as shown.

-- 5. Under Fields, select New. - 6.
-Set the Field name to Company and enter the following XPath query: // [local-name()='Name'][1]/text() - 7.
-Define the remaining fields as required.
-When complete, your RESTful Collector dialog should look similar to this:
+- 6. In the Fields section, click New. - 7.
+Set the Field name to Company. - 8.
+In Query, enter the following XPath query: //[local-name()='Name'][1]/text() - 9.
+Define the remaining fields, as required.
+When complete, your RESTful Collector dialog can look similar to the following example: